 Medications for OCD might include selective serotonin reuptake inhibitors (SSRIs) or other antidepressants, such as clomipramine, which is a serotonin reuptake inhibitor (SRI).

 Although people typically use SRIs to treat depression, these drugs can help with OCD symptoms.
-They can take 8–12 weeks to begin working for intrusive thoughts.
+They can take

 The ADAA offer some tips for dealing with intrusive thoughts.
 These include: